Robust Variational Physics-Informed Neural Networks: Robust Variational Physics-Informed Neural Networks

 We also notice that, by definition, to minimize the loss functional \eqref{eq:AVPINNs_loss_mat} is equivalent, up to the constraint $C(u_{\theta})$, to minimize the quantity $\|\phi\|_{V}^2$.
 Indeed, from \eqref{eq:Riesz}, we deduce:

-In Section~\ref{sec:fortin}, we prove that $\|\phi\|_{V}$ is, up to an oscillation term, a local robust error estimation for the error $\|u-u_{\theta}\|_U$ under the assumption of the existence of a local Fortin's operator.
+\begin{remark}[Gram matrix inversion] {A practical implementation of RVPINNs requires the computation of $r(u_\theta, \phi)$ following \eqref{eq:residual_computation}.
+Computing explicitly $G^{-1}$ could be computationally expensive in some scenarios, for instance, when considering standard FEM discrete test spaces defined in terms of piece-wise polynomials.
+Efficient inversions of the system \eqref{eq:Riesz_mat} may require iterative solvers and preconditioners (see, e.g., \cite{saad2003iterative}). } \end{remark} In Section~\ref{sec:fortin}, we prove that $\|\phi\|_{V}$ is, up to {the constraint term $C(u_\theta)$ and} an oscillation term, a local robust error estimation for the error $\|u-u_{\theta}\|_U$ under the assumption of the existence of a local Fortin's operator.